For my last post in 2019, I thought it might be fun to look back at this year in review – what I’ve learned and what I’m hoping for in 2020.

 Instead, I’m going to trust that what I’m doing will resonate with some people.
 It doesn’t have to appeal to every person to be a good thing.
 (Different strokes for different folks, after all, right?)

-I’ll be back in mid-January with new material, but meanwhile, here’s wishing you many happy times with family and friends as 2019 (the calendar year, not the gardening season) winds down! ❤️
+I’ll be back in mid-to-late March with new material, but meanwhile, here’s wishing you many happy times with family and friends as 2019 (the calendar year, not the gardening season) winds down! ❤️